adambard/learnxinyminutes-docs/javascript-es6.html.markdown

               when using speech marks.`;

 ///////////////////////////////////
 // 3.
+Modules, Imports and Exports

+// In ES6, you can choose which variables to export when a file is imported by
+// another file.
+export var myNumber = 42;
+export var otherNumber = 63;

+// You could also write the above like this. var myNumber = 42;
+export myNumber;

+// You can then import the library into another file. import * as numbers from "numbers"; // file imported is numbers.js numbers.myNumber === 42;

+// You can also only import a specific variable/function... import myNumber from "numbers";
+myNumber === 42

+// ...or multiple variables.
+import {myNumber, otherNumber} from "numbers";
+myNumber + otherNumber === 105;

+///////////////////////////////////
+// 3.
 Logic and Control Structures

 // The syntax for this section is almost identical to Java's.